Patient professional reference

 - In asymptomatic patients, the capacity for antegrade conduction across the accessory pathway often decreases with age.
 This is probably due to fibrotic changes at the site of insertion of the accessory bypass tract.

-- Pappone C, Vicedomini G, Manguso F, et al; Risk of Malignant Arrhythmias in Initially Symptomatic Patients with WPW Circulation.
+Pappone C, Vicedomini G, Manguso F, et al; Risk of malignant arrhythmias initially symptomatic patients with Wolff-Parkinson-White syndrome: results of a prospective long-term electrophysiological follow-up study.
+Circulation.
 2012 Jan 3.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.